A Summer's Tale: Themes

-Rohmer's use of clothing appears to be a metaphor for the personalities which Gaspard has to choose from.
-After the first scene at the beach, Gaspard does not see Margot in swimwear again.
-Her attire is loose, casual and she even appears in pajamas in a later scene.
-Her skirts are often short, and she appears to use her legs to flirt with the oblivious Gaspard.
-Léna and Solène's personalities seem to drift with the clothing choices.
-Léna is accepting, sexual and embracing in her bikini, but cold, uptight and angry in her street clothes.
-In a similar fashion, the provocative Solène is more hot-headed and quicker to anger when she appears in street clothes.
-Likewise are the three women closely associated with different places: Margot is most often shown along the coastline, Léna is usually seen at the beach, and Solène indoors.

-Time plays an important role in the film: title-cards show the date each day from 17 July to 6 August.
-Gaspard tracks how many days late Léna is, while walking with Margot and scanning the beaches for her.
-Characteristically of Rohmer's films, time is shown highly linearly.
-Gaspard is shown to be extremely conscious of time constraints: he has a date on which he must leave for his new job in Nantes and is upset at Léna for going on an unplanned trip to Jersey with her cousins, on the grounds that it leaves them with too little time to visit Ouessant together.
+Time plays an important role in the film: title cards show the date each day from 17 July to 6 August.
+Gaspard tracks how many days late Léna is while walking with Margot and scanning the beaches for her.
+Characteristically of Rohmer's films, time is shown linearly.
+Gaspard is shown to be extremely conscious of time constraints: he has a date on which he must leave for his new job in Nantes and gets upset at Léna for going on an unplanned trip to Jersey with her cousins on the grounds that it leaves them with too little time to visit Ouessant together.
 Waiting, especially for those with whom one has a relationship with, is also a theme of the film.
-Gaspard is waiting for Léna to arrive, and once she does arrive, he waits for her to return from her unplanned family trip to Jersey.
-And Solène also waits, for Gaspard to decide to go to Ouessant with her, oblivious to the promises he made to the other women.
-Most significantly, Margot describes herself as waiting "like a sailor's wife" for her boyfriend across the world.
+Gaspard is waiting for Léna to arrive, and after she unexpectedly does, he waits for her to return from her family trip to Jersey.
+Solène also waits, for Gaspard to decide to go to Ouessant with her, oblivious to the promises he made to the other women.
+Margot describes herself as waiting "like a sailor's wife" for her boyfriend across the world.
+But her boyfriend's existence is kept ambiguous; he may be only a way for Margot to save face.